Center for Early Childhood Education, Development and Research

-The Shaw University Center for Early Childhood Education, Development and Research (hereinafter referred to as The Center) is a Five Star Center and auspice of Shaw University’s Department of Education.
+The Shaw University Center for Early Childhood Education, Development and Research is a 5-Star center and auspice of Shaw University’s Division of Education and Social Work.
 It is a research and teaching facility for Shaw students, faculty, and staff.
 The Center demonstrate excellence in implementing best practices in educating young children from birth to kindergarten and working with their families; provide early intervention services and other programs for children from birth to five years old who may be developmentally delayed or at risk for developmental delays; provide quality professional development for caregivers, pre- and in-service teachers and other professionals who work with young children and their families; and study, observe, and research child development and disseminate that knowledge through a network of links and partnerships.

 Our center is committed to excellence for young children and their families.
 We provide a safe and caring environment that promotes learning and child development.
 Learning is facilitated through play and supported by qualified, positive role models.
 The activities are stimulating and age appropriate.
 They help children foster creativity, build self esteem and self confidence, promote independence, encourage exploration, and develop school readiness skills.
 Children receive daily balanced meals according to USDA guidelines, and receive dental, vision, hearing and speech screening and evaluations as needed.